Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 Dalem was intense on the nose and palate with black fruit.
 Fine support for the fruit by fat and strong tannin.
 Superb structure and long aftertaste.
 Very fine effort.
 91-92p.

-CarlMagnus, Moulin Haut Laroque and de La Riviere had chocolate nose filled with black cherries.
-Silky and seductive on the palate, well-balanced and with smooth finish.
+CarlMagnus, Moulin Haut Laroque, and de La Riviere had chocolate nose filled with black cherries.
+Silky and seductive on the palate, well-balanced, and with a smooth finish.
 90-91p.

-Fontenil showed more modern style, extracted and fruit on verge of overmaturity, but kept its balance.
+Fontenil showed a more modern style, extracted fruit on the verge of overmaturity but kept its balance.
 90-91p.

-Barrabaque and Chadene were superbly made wines with intensely aromatic nose, splendid balance, great purity of fruit, elegance and finesse.
+Barrabaque and Chadene were superbly made wines with an intensely aromatic nose, splendid balance, great purity of fruit, elegance, and finesse.
 90p.

-La Dauphine was of same fine quality with hint of mocha and fresh acidity.
+La Dauphine was of the same fine quality with a hint of mocha and fresh acidity.
 Du Gaby showed more extraction and tannin than La Dauphine.
-Both wine rewarded with 90p.
+Both wines were rewarded with 90p.

-Haut Carles and La Vieille Cure had fine intensity, structure and long finish.
-Plenty of ripe black berries.
+Haut Carles and La Vieille Cure had fine intensity, structure, and a long finish.
+Plenty of ripe blackberries.
 Very well-made.
 89-90p.

 LALANDE-DE-POMEROL

-L'Ambroisie du Chateau La Croix des Moines brought large amounts of silky, aromatic and tasty fruit, elegance and finesse, nice acidity, length and structure.
+L'Ambroisie du Chateau La Croix des Moines brought large amounts of silky, aromatic, tasty fruit, elegance and finesse, nice acidity, length, and structure.
 Splendid effort.
 90-91p.

-Domaine des Sabines showed very enchanting nose of black fruit, elegance, seductive touch and long aftertaste.
-Suberb one.
+Domaine des Sabines showed a very enchanting nose of black fruit, elegance, seductive touch, and long aftertaste.
+Superb one.
 89-90p.

-Domaine de Gachet, Grand Ormeau, Siaurac and Tournefeuille offered deep aromatic nose of black cherries, chocolate, well-knitted build, splendid ripe tannin and persistent aftertaste.
+Domaine de Gachet, Grand Ormeau, Siaurac, and Tournefeuille offered a deep aromatic nose of black cherries, chocolate, well-knitted build, splendid ripe tannin, and persistent aftertaste.
 Superb wines.
 89p.

-La Graviere from owner of Le Gay and La Violette was almost as superb as Grand Ormeau, Siaurac and Tournefeuille.
+La Graviere from the owner of Le Gay and La Violette was almost as superb as Grand Ormeau, Siaurac, and Tournefeuille.
 88-89p.

-La Sergue was quite powerful and well-structured, with nice ripe fruit and tannin.
+La Sergue was powerful and well-structured, with nice ripe fruit and tannin.
 88p

 D'Armailhac 2010 - more elegant and rounder version of Clerc Milon.
 92p.

 Beychevelle 2010 - as impressive as during primeur week.
 Pretty aromatic and subtle wine, full-bodied.
-Splendid aftertaste with lot of flavours.
+Splendid aftertaste with a lot of flavors.
 Graceful and stylish.
 Stupendous wine.
 93p.

 Cantemerle 2010 - as impressive as Camensac.
 92p.